Portfolio Protection - Normal Risk State Alerts

 A: If you took no action based on the previous aggressive exit signal then you don’t

 need a reentry and you can ignore that signal.
-However the reentry signal can be
+However the normal risk alert can be

 viewed as good news because it indicates that some short term weakness that might